tpetricek/techdims/content/systems/notebooks.md

 ----------------------------------------------------------------------------------------------------
 - id:dims-interaction
 - shade: shade3
-- characteristics: interaction-repl, interaction-open, interaction-principles, interaction-concrete
+- characteristics: interaction-single, interaction-repl, interaction-open, interaction-principles, interaction-concrete

 Feedback and execution at cell level.
 Programmatic abstractions are possible, but manual approach by copying or modifying code is common.